This Is How We Stain Our Client’s Wood Countertops In South Lyon So They Love The Look Of Them And Know They’re Protected

-You can watch as Mike, one of our project managers, walks through our 9-step process on how to stain wood countertops.
-You’ll love the difference it makes.
+In this post, you can watch as Mike, one of our project managers, goes through our 9-steps for staining wood countertops.
+You’ll love the difference it makes!

 It’s Seen Better Days

-“Yeah, I need to have this restained as soon as possible.”
+“Yeah, I need to have this restained as soon as possible,” says Jason.

 Sarah rubs his back knowingly.
-“I know how important this is to you, so let’s do it.
+“I know how important this is countertop is to you, so let’s do it.
 We can look up how to stain wood countertops and do it ourselves.
-It’ll be a fun family project.”
+It’ll be a fun family project!”

 Jason smiles.
 “That would be great.
 If it seems too complicated we can always hire someone to do it for us.”
-He takes out his phone and searches for the process on Google.
+He takes out his phone and starts searching Google.

-- Let the stain sit for 15 minutes or so
+- Let it sit for 15 minutes or so

 - Apply one coat of quick-dry polyurethane

-- Apply a second coat of a more durable polyurethane
+- Apply one coat of a more durable polyurethane

-*In this project, we used Old Master’s Maple Color Stain for this maple countertop
+*In this project we use Old Master’s Maple Color Stain for this maple countertop

 “Well, what do you think, Jason?”
 Jason stares at the screen for a while.
 “I think it’s doable.
 I’d like to try it on my own first.
 If I can’t do it or I mess up we can look into hiring somebody.
 Sound good?”
 Sarah nods and Jason gets to work.